zhaoyuhsin/Edge-Guided-Near-Eye-Image-Analysis-for-Head-Mounted-Displays/README.md

 `path2data` is the preprocess dataset folder location.

-`loadfile` is our pretrained model file location.
+`loadfile` is the pretrained model file location.

 `setting` is  the setting file location.
 It contains some model settings, such as feature channels, whether to use task-related edge.
 You can find these setting files in `config` folder.